 If you’re just getting started we recommend monitoring your campaigns closely.
 Your ads will be in a “learning” phase for approximately the first 30 days, or 30 conversions.

-Once your ads are optimized check in at least once a week to ensure your CPC and CPL costs fit your budget and margins, then adjust as needed!
+Once your ads are optimized check in at least once a week to ensure your CPM and CPL costs fit your budget and margins, then adjust as needed!

 Skip the Headache and Hire The Best!